The first episode of the “Traveling with the Wind” series. Moving aboard my first sailboat, and the first month filled with adventures.

 I was living in a rented house in North Miami Beach with the owner of the house.
 He was a good man, but a little bit strange to be very honest.
 So the thought of not looking for another rent and moving aboard a sailboat was keeping my mind busy.
 One evening on YouTube I found a video of two young Canadian sailors, sailing with a small sailboat from Canada to Florida.
 They had to get to the Bahamas actually, but their vacation was coming to an end, so they had to stop.

 The two eighteen year old sailors were sailing a Grampian Marine, a 26f sailboat manufactured in Canada in 1970 called Transeau.
 I left a comment on the video telling them that I appreciate what they did and that I really like the boat.
 I was also looking to buy one and live aboard.
-That’s how I found out that it was actually in Florida and was for sale for $2000.
+That’s how I found out that she was actually in Florida and was for sale for $2000.
 I decided almost instantly that a bit of an adventure didn’t killed anyone.
 So I agreed to buy her and sail her alone back to Miami from Glades Boat Storage.

 I admired my dream of a lifetime, but I also got scared when I saw the mess inside.
-It was clear that they left in a hurry, just as I took my farewell from my fiancée, planning to see each other in three – four days.
+It was clear that they left in a hurry, same as I took my farewell from my fiancée, planning to see each other in three – four days.

 After the first evening spent aboard all happiness and joy, I also realized that the three – four days planned for my return to Miami were far from reality.
 Firstly because I didn’t know anything about sailboats except that I like them, and secondly, it was the first time I was aboard a sailboat alone.